Tipi-Hack/tipi-hack.github.io/_posts/2019-04-14-breizhctf-19-primera-sangra.md

 ---
-title: BreizhCTF 2019 - Primera Sangra
+title: BreizhCTF 2019 - Primera sangra
 authors: cnotin
 layout: writeup
 ctf_url: https://www.breizhctf.com/
 ---
-Solves: 2 / Points: ?? / Category: ??
+Solves: 2 / Points: 175 / Category: Web

 ## Challenge description
 The challenge description gives us a website URL.
 It says that the webmaster made a mistake and disclosed the password, a common one, and quickly fixed it directly in production.